Search Marketing | Other Services | About Us | Contact Us | SilverDisc Articles

 Within this ethical framework, search engines are allowed to improve their search results or die, to be replaced by better search engines; the quality of Web sites in the search results improves, benefiting the owners of those Web sites to the detriment of lower quality Web sites; searchers obtain better results from search engines and are not deceived by advertisements masquerading as search results; and the Web as a whole is a better place.
 That is the outcome of ethical search marketing.
 When unethical, deceptive practises are deployed the opposite happens.
 It is partly for this reason that I believe the SEO industry is sleepwalking towards disaster.
 Any industry that condones actions that make the Web a worse place cannot rely upon the long term support of the Web's users.

 The other reason I believe that the SEO industry is sleepwalking towards disaster is that many of the techniques it uses, in addition to being unethical, are illegal.
-My next article, Search Engine Optimization and The Law, will examine this in more detail.
+My next article, Search Engine Optimization and The Law, will this in more detail.

 Alan Perkins : 10/02/2005